juliocr23/GameEngine/README.md

 # GameEngine

-In this project, I focused on creating an light weight API library for 2D games.
+In this project, I focused on creating a light weight API library for 2D games.

 Where you can create  animations, sprites, collisions, Players,parallax scrolling, as well as 2D platformer worlds.